-- but extreme pain is always bad and to be avoided;
+- but extreme pain is always wrong and to be avoided;

-- I also encourage you to consult with your own medical doctor to get the all-clear before beginning any significant changes to how you eat or how you move.
+- I also encourage you to consult your medical doctor to get the all-clear before beginning any significant changes to how you move or how you eat.

 Active VS Passive Stretching: What Is the Difference?

-Trainers and therapists tend to use the terms active stretching and passive stretching differently (there’s some disagreement among professionals about how to define these terms), but to keep things simple, in this article:
+Therapists and fitness trainers tend to use the terms active stretching and passive stretching differently (there’s some disagreement among professionals about how to define these terms), but to keep things simple, in this article: